FamilySearch/GEDCOM.io/_pages/community.md

 ## Project Teams

 - **Places** - consider changing from a comma-separated place hierarchy to a set of linked place records.
-- **Names** - consider changing personal names from being specified in the Name tag and optional subordinate tags to a new set of subordinate tags.
 - **Relationships** - support for varying definitions of families,  roles and relationships.
 - **Hypothesis** - sharing and collaborating on supposition of facts not yet provable with source records.
 - **Sources** - More source-centric capabilities including multi-person events and multi-purpose sources.